8

 ๐Ÿ”‘ Key Clinical Pearls from This Enhanced Case:

-• Risk-Based Prevention: Mehran score >16 requires maximum prevention measures including iso-osmolar contrast (40-50% risk reduction) and intensive hydration protocols
+• Risk-Based Prevention: Mehran score >16 warrants maximum prevention measures including consideration of iso-osmolar contrast (population-level effect size uncertain โ€” see Q9 explanation; NEPHRIC subgroup benefit, neutral in broader trials/meta-analyses) and intensive hydration protocols [Corrected 2026-05-03 โ€” earlier text claimed flat "40-50% risk reduction."]

 • Validated Protocols: Rapid hydration (3 mL/kg/hr ร— 1h pre, 1 mL/kg/hr ร— 6h post) is non-inferior to 24-hour protocols for urgent procedures